hyperledger-labs/go-perun/README.md

 _go-perun_ is still alpha software.
 It should not be used in production.
-The current release, _Belinda_, is not intended to have any practical use, and should only give potential users a general impression and invite feedback.
+The current release, _Charon (v0.3.0)_, is not intended to have any practical use, and should only give potential users a general impression and invite feedback.
-Some essential features, such as data persistence, are not yet implemented.
 The authors take no responsibility for any loss of digital assets or other damage caused by the use of this software.
 **Do not use this software with real funds**.

 ## Getting Started

-Running _go-perun_ requires a working Go distribution (version 1.13 or higher).
+Running _go-perun_ requires a working Go distribution (version 1.14 or higher).
 ```sh
 # Clone the repository into a directory of your choice
 git clone https://github.com/perun-network/go-perun.git